 3. Sales must accurately report Lead Statuses back to Marketing so that Marketing knows where their leads ended up—this is where the nuance comes in.

 While this all sounds simple on the surface, the art is in the execution.
 Your process must be well thought out and aligned from followup to outreach to feedback.

 Since this approach can bridge the disparity between sales & marketing and give you quicker access to actionable data, it’s worth putting some serious thought into.

 Align Sales & Marketing teams with actionable data

 At any point in time, you should be able to access your CRM and see the Lead Status of any campaign member.

 - Known to the database

-- A Suspect (who has performed some action)
+- A Prospect (who has performed some action)